How much money can I save with solar?

 But of course, the sun doesn’t shine continuously or always directly overhead, but instead follows an arc across the sky.
 Clouds roll by, trees grow leaves in the spring and shade your house, snow falls in the winter, birds poop on your panels, pollen settles and mottles everything a little orange.
 Also, the inverters that convert DC power from the panels to AC power that your home can use aren’t 100% efficient, so a little power is lost in the conversion.

 All these different variables make the calculation quite difficult for the average person.
-One way to get the numbers is to contact a solar installer, who will examine your home (sometimes just from Google Maps satellite images) and run the numbers through modeling software that takes into account many local variables such as the pitch and direction of your roof, the average climate and cloud cover for your city, electrical losses, and shading from trees.
+One way to get the numbers is to contact a solar installer, who will examine your home (sometimes just by satellite images) and run the numbers through modeling software that takes into account many local variables such as the pitch and direction of your roof, the average climate and cloud cover for your city, electrical losses, and shading from trees.
 For this, many companies use an open source software package from the National Renewable Energy Laboratory called SAM.

 This same software is behind our solar cost calculator.
 To use it, enter your zip code, which allows it to factor in the local climate and angle of the sun.
 Decide which part of your roof you want your panels mounted, then enter the angle and direction of the roof.
 It also asks you to enter a system size in kilowatts.
 If you’re not sure, just select the middle value.